7 Options to Pay for Senior Housing Now and Later

 How to Pay for Assisted Care

 Here are a few options to consider when determining how to pay for assisted living for your parent now.

-If your parent has a life insurance policy, you may have the option to cash out their policy for a lump sum to help pay for the cost of assisted living.
-The first step is to contact the life insurance company to ask about “accelerated” or “living” benefits.
-The company that issued the policy will typically purchase it back for 50-70% of its value.
-The benefit is determined by the policy amount, monthly premiums, the policyholder’s age, or their health condition.
-But each company’s policy is different and must be contacted directly to clearly understand their rules, guidelines, and procedures.
-Cashing out a life insurance policy has both advantages and disadvantages, so we suggest that you research your options carefully to best understand if this is a good fit for your financial situation.
+If your parent has a life insurance policy, your family may be able to cash out the policy for a lump sum to pay for senior housing expenses.
+The first step is to contact their life insurance company directly to ask about accelerated benefits.
+The insurance company that issued the policy will typically purchase the policy back for 50% to 75% of its total value.
+This amount can be determined by the monthly premiums, policy amount, the policyholder’s age, or their health.
+Each insurance company is unique and must be contacted directly to understand their specific rules and procedures to comprehend this option thoroughly.

-Medicaid is a federal program for older people with low income and limited assets.
-The program is administered by each individual state with each state setting its own guidelines regarding eligibility and services.
-Over 40 states permit some type of funding for assisted living, but it can vary greatly.
-To understand what could be covered under Medicaid within your state, visit the Centers for Medicare and Medicaid Services online.
-Also, research the assisted living communities in your area and ask if they take Medicaid as a form of payment.
+Medicaid is a federal program for elderly adults with low income and limited assets.
+The Medicaid program is administered by each state, with each state setting its guidelines regarding support services and eligibility.
+Over forty states allow some type of funding for senior housing and assisted living, but coverage can differ significantly.
+To best understand what may be covered under Medicaid within your parent’s specific state, visit the Centers for Medicare and Medicaid Services online.
+Many assisted living communities do not accept Medicaid.
+You’ll want to check first with any communities you are considering as well.

 Planning for Future Care Expenses

-If you are planning for your future and the care needs that you may face later in life, here are a few suggestions to save and plan for those expenses.
+It’s best for everyone to plan for the future and the care needs that you may face later in life.
+Here are a few suggestions to save and plan for those expenses.

 Long-Term Care Insurance: